|Programme Code||Venue||Programme Leader|

 - The interdisciplinary course namely “Working with Families from Diverse Backgrounds” strengthens students’ leadership role in enhancing home-school collaboration with the help of innovative policies and empowering practices.

 For elective areas, students are required to take five compulsory courses in Diverse Needs area.
-Students who have acquired training in Special Child Work recognized by the Social Welfare Department are required to take 5 elective courses from at least two of the following seven areas of study:
+Students who have acquired training in Special Child Care Work recognized by the Social Welfare Department are required to take 5 elective courses from at least two of the following seven areas of study:

 - Chinese Language and Literacy